Gloucester City, New Jersey: Local government

-Gloucester City is governed under the Special charter, which was originally granted in 1868 by the New Jersey Legislature.
+Gloucester City is governed under a special charter, which was originally granted in 1868 by the New Jersey Legislature.
 The city is one of 11 municipalities (of the 564) statewide that use a special form.
 The governing body is comprised of the Mayor and the six-member City Council.
 The Mayor is elected at-large and serves a four-year term.
 The six members of the council are elected in a three-year cycle with three elected at-large one year and one each from three wards to three-year terms the next year, so that there are no council seats up for vote in one year in the three-year cycle.
 The Mayor and Common Council are responsible for making public policy that addresses the needs of the City and its residents.
 The Mayor and Common Council also appoint members of the Planning and Zoning Board, as well as the Board of Health.

-As of 2024, the Mayor of Gloucester City is Democrat Dayl R. Baile, who was elected in November 2021 to serve the balance of the term of office expiring on December 31, 2022.
-Members of the City Council are Nancy Randolph Baus (D, 2024; Third Ward), George Berglund (D, 2024; First Ward), John Hutchinson (D, 2022; At Large), James "Bowie" Johnson (D, 2024; Second Ward), Robert J. Page (D, 2022; At Large, elected to serve an unexpired term) and Derek Timm (D, 2022; At Large, appointed to fill an unexpired term).
+As of 2024, the Mayor of Gloucester City is Democrat Dayl R. Baile, whose term of office ends December 31, 2026; he was first elected in November 2021 to serve the balance of the term of office of Dan Spencer, expiring in December 2022.
+Members of the City Council are Nancy Randolph Baus (D, 2024; Third Ward), George Berglund (D, 2024; First Ward), Ed Cilurso III (D, 2025; At Large - appointed to serve an unexpired term), James "Bowie" Johnson (D, 2024; Second Ward), Robert J. Page (D, 2025) and Derek Timm (D, 2025).

+In December 2024, the city council appointed Ed Cilurso to the at-large seat expiring December 2025 that had been held by Sam Budesa until he left office; Cilurso will serve until the November 2024 general election, when voters will choose a candidate to serve the balance of the term of office.

 Mayor Dan Spencer stepped down from office in June 2021 from a term of office expiring in December 2022.
 In June 2021, the City Council appointed councilmember-at-large Patrick Keating to fill the mayoral seat on an interim basis.
 Based on the results of the November 2021 general election, Dayl Baile was sworn into mayor, having been elected to fill the seat that had been held by Dan Spencer, while Robert Page took office in the at-large council seat that had been held by Patrick Keating.
 In January 2022, the city council appointed Derek Timm to fill the at-large seat expiring in December 2022 that had been held by Dayl Baile before he took office as mayor.